ImaginaryLogs/Archcraft-Nibbles/README.md

 ## Academic Integrity

 ### Permitted Activities
-- Reviewing redstone tutorials and basic logic components
+- Reviewing redstone tutorials and online references to learn basic redstone logic and component behavior.
-- Reusing simple redstone patterns (flip-flops, logic gates)
+- Reusing simple redstone components or design patterns (e.g., flip-flops, logic gates) as long as they are not part of an entire working CPU or full subsystem.
+- Using SASM or other IDEs designed for assembly languages to test program functionality.

 ### Prohibited Activities
-- Sharing world files or circuit designs between groups
+- Sharing world files, redstone circuits, algorithm implementations, or opcode implementations between groups.
-- Using command blocks or automation
+- Replicating another group’s exact design, even if obtained through informal means (e.g., screenshots, videos, word-of-mouth).
 - Copying another group's implementation
+- Using command blocks or any form of automation to manipulate or alter circuitry in a way that bypasses the logic design (e.g., teleporting data, triggering hidden commands).

 ## Multiplayer
-If you are wish and plan to accomplish this project with you groupmates within Minecraft, you host the Minecraft world so others on the same Wi‑Fi or LAN can join.
+Groups may work collaboratively using LAN or **Tailscale** for remote access.

 Note that one of the mods, Axiom, are disabled in multiplayer play; please head to the Axiom discord and request to be whitelisted.